OBOAcademy/obook/10-OntologyMappings/new-term-request-mondo.md

 1. New term requests should not match existing terms or synonyms
 1. Write a concise definition in the definition field.
 More info about writing definitions is [here](https://douroucouli.wordpress.com/2019/07/08/ontotip-write-simple-concise-clear-operational-textual-definitions/)
 1. Synonyms - please provide a synonym scope and source/cross-reference
-1. Check OMIM for children classes
+1. Check OMIM for children classes (specific to new gene-related terms)

 #### Synonym scopes:
 - Exact - an exact match